Growing Hydroponic Lettuce

 Lettuce is a cash crop when it comes to indoor gardening and hydroponics.
 It grows quickly and easily, and can save real money over time when you replace store bought organic produce with homegrown produce from your iHarvest®.
-It generally takes ~5 weeks to grow a full-sized head of lettuce from seed in the iHarvest.
+It generally takes 4-5 weeks to grow a full-sized head of lettuce from seed in the iHarvest.
 And, if you only trim the mature outer leaves, it can grow the equivalent of a new head of lettuce about every 2 weeks after that.
-Growing lettuce exclusively in your iHarvest®, you should be able to produce enough lettuce for two small salads every day of the week.
+In larger systems with 2" growing media, like the iHarvest®, you can plant and grow 2-3 seeds in each piece of growing media, and grow much more lettuce in the same amount of space.

 Lettuce is quite simple to grow from seed.
 Consider using our Seedling Starter Kit, or simply using the paper towel method for great results.
 You can even sow your lettuce seeds directly in the iHarvest®.
 Your seeds will be slower to develop seedlings, but you will still have a high rate of success.